zmcastro/feup-pfl-qawale/proj2/README.md

 ### Examples

 These examples represent a state captured right after a full stack movement, except for the initial state.
+Spacing after every comma was added manually in this document to improve readability.

 **Initial state**
 ```